-Now, the other thing off the top of my head that I am sure about is that (read: I know the next few words might upset you) … I don’t really like bacon!
-Adam is a fan, but me… not so much.
-That is until the other night … after wanting to, for some inexplicable reason, make some type of crostini, we took a stroll to our local market.
-As we wandered around the store looking for inspiration, some thick cut bacon at the deli counter caught Adam’s eye.
-I went with it and we built our recipe from there.
-I knew it was going to be tasty, but again, I really am just not a fan of bacon … but, then I tried this bacon… it was salty, sweet, smoky, almost buttery and actually led to a fundamental life moment – the moment when I realized I LOVE bacon!
+In the past, I’ve not really been a fan of bacon.
+Adam has always been a fan, but me… not so much.
+The other day, some thick cut bacon at the deli counter caught Adam’s eye.
+I went with it and we built this recipe from there.
+I knew it was going to be tasty, but again, I wasn’t much of a fan of bacon … but, then I tried this bacon… it was salty, sweet, smoky, almost buttery and actually led to a fundamental life moment – the moment when I realized I LOVE bacon!

 Fortunately, before I had the chance to scarf down the sheet pan full of bacon, Adam reminded me about the need to actually do something with it and take a few photos, so we got to work (I was positioned as far away from the bacon as possible).
 We made a really simple flavored mayonnaise for the base; all we did was use a microplane to grate fresh garlic and lemon zest into store bought mayo.
 Then, we added lemon juice, a pinch of salt and freshly ground some pepper to finish it off.